rsur/docker-dmi-tcat/README.md

 ## Deployment with `docker-compose`

-This cover installation under docker-compose.
+This covers installation under docker-compose.
 The database is using MariaDB and prepared automatically.
 Unless you're experimenting with standalone deployment, this is the preferred way to go.